 It may be appropriate at times for teaching staff to provide demonstrations to students, either to demonstrate an activity in which the student will be expected to learn and conduct themselves, or in situations where a student would be unable to complete the activity themselves but can observe the activity 'in action' e.g. running an analyses of SPSS.
-This is likely to happen during teaching at the residential events.
+This is likely to happen during teaching at the campus teaching days or the remote sessions.